-The French tradition of having loooong dinners means that you need a way to break up the meal.
-And thus was born the entrée, plat, dessert (starter, main, dessert).
+The French tradition of having long dinners means that you need a way to break up the meal.
+Thus was born the “entrée, plat, dessert” (starter, main, dessert).

 Wine: Bouches-du-Rhone rosé or Aix-en-Provence rosé.